Today, we’re sharing a DIY bird’s nest idea that is so simple to make it can literally be created in just a few minutes!

 DIY Bird’s Nest Steps:

-Step #2– Once you have your flower pot like you want it, add a bit of green moss inside the pot.
+Once you have your flowerpot as you want it, add a bit of green moss inside the pot.

-Step #3– Next, layer a small nest on top.
-Keep in mind the diameter of the flower pot and the diameter of the nest need to be close to the same size.
+After that, layer a small store-bought or handmade nest on top.
+Keep in mind the diameter of the flower pot and the diameter of the nest need around the same size.

 or faux decorative eggs inside the nest.

-You could even add a few feathers or use these diy bird’s nests as a place card on your Easter or Spring tablescape.
+These nests are so easy to decorate with you can even add a few feathers to make them look more realistic.
+You can also use these DIY bird’s nests as a place card on your Easter or Spring tablescape.

 They’re really super simple to make!

-Even if you’re not looking for flower pots this small, you can always use the techniques mentioned above to age or add patina to larger flower pots.
-Check out this post, if you want to learn how to create French Inspired Flower Pots.
+In addition, even if you’re not looking for flower pots this small, you can always use the techniques mentioned above to age or add patina to larger flower pots.

-You could also use these pots to create seasonal vignettes…
+You can also use these pots to create seasonal vignettes.